 - While we like to make money and be able to comfortably pay our bills we also take into consideration what you can afford.
 We are happy to give you bare bones information for you to tackle mostly on your own.
 Or we are happy to be there with you every step of the way.

 - Please review our TRAINING page for information on what all is included and costs.

-- Valarie and Maddi both have attended Catch Canine Trainers Academy.
-Both regularly attend continuing education opportunities both via webinars and in-person conferences.
-And both of them are bibliophiles, so they have stacks of books they have read and are waiting to read.
+- Valarie, Maddi, and Tracy have attended Catch Canine Trainers Academy.
+They regularly attend continuing education opportunities both via webinars and in-person conferences.
+And they are bibliophiles, so they have stacks of books they have read and are waiting to read.